 If the cat or kitten is trying to help itself by grooming, make sure to help keep their arms and paws clean too.
 One session trying to clean a congested face can gum up their arms so much they can no longer help themselves.

 Do this as many times a day as needed, observing to make sure you don’t irritate tender areas.
 Research indicates that it can take 4-5 days for the kitten or cat to get its sense of smell back, so be patient.
 You can also use a humidifier to keep the air moist, especially in a dry climate.

 Keep them playing

 Please see your veterinarian if your cat or kitten becomes very ill.
 Your vet may prescribe antibiotics in the presence of infection.
-Please remember, URIs are caused by viruses, so antibiotics are only supportive if it actually has a bad infection that needs attacking.
+Please remember, URIs are caused by viruses, so antibiotics are only supportive if they actually have a bad infection that needs attacking.
 As with humans, overuse of antibiotics leads to resistant viruses and a digestive tract that’s out of balance.
 This can suppress the body’s own ability to heal itself, leading to symptoms that don’t seem to go away.
-We’re not saying to always avoid antibiotics, but if you’re patient and do what you can to support your cat or kitten, it will have a better chance of healing itself without drugs that may make the URI worse.
+We’re not saying to always avoid antibiotics, but if you’re patient and do what you can to support your cat or kitten, it may have a better chance of healing without drugs that may make the URI worse.